shenwei356/seqkit/doc/docs/usage.md

           1:-1    A C G T N a c g t n

 Usage:
-  fakit split [flags]
+  faskit split [flags]

 Flags:
-  -i, --by-id              split squences according to sequence ID -p, --by-part int        split squences into N parts -r, --by-region string   split squences according to subsequence of given region. e.g 1:12 for first 12 bases, -12:-1 for last 12 bases. type "fakit split -h" for more examples
+  -i, --by-id              split squences according to sequence ID -p, --by-part int        split squences into N parts -r, --by-region string   split squences according to subsequence of given region. e.g 1:12 for first 12 bases, -12:-1 for last 12 bases. type "faskit split -h" for more examples
   -s, --by-size int        split squences into multi parts with N sequences -d, --dry-run            dry run, just print message and no files will be created.
   -k, --keep-temp          keep tempory FASTA and .fai file when using 2-pass mode